-However, the quantitative analysis shows that these two channels would bring only a modest welfare improvement: at the optimum they would bring an increase of only 8 basis points in consumption terms for countries with a labor tax rate of 20%, and of 20 basis points for countries with a tax rate of 45%.
+However, the quantitative analysis shows that these two channels would bring only a modest welfare improvement: at the optimum they would bring an increase of only 9 basis points in consumption terms for countries with a labor tax rate of 25%, and of 20 basis points for countries with a tax rate of 45%.

 The third channel we consider is the reallocation of banks' rents that may lead to a reduction of inequality.
-In one parameterization of the model we consider the limit case in which a zero-size set of "bankers" own the banks and receive all the profits.
-CBDC allows non-bankers to take over part of the rents associated to deposits, whether in the form of tax reductions or in the form of interest on CBDC holdings.
-Taking into account this channel, together with the previous two, we find that the welfare of non-bankers, which coincides with general welfare if the set of non-bankers has zero size, increases by 53 basis points in countries with 20% labor tax rate and by 60 basis points in countries with 45% labor tax rate.
+In one parameterization of the model, a 10% fraction of the population ("bankers") owns a 90% share of the banks and receives the corresponding profits.4 CBDC allows non-bankers to take over part of the rents associated to deposits, whether in the form of tax reductions or in the form of interest on CBDC holdings.
+Taking into account this channel, together with the previous two, we find that welfare increases by 40 basis points if the labor tax rate is 25% and 47 basis points if the labor tax rate is 45%.

 We also emphasize that these benefits require historically normal interest rates (our baseline rate is 4%).
-At interest rates close to zero, all three of our channels lose their efficacy: seigniorage clearly is also close to zero, the opportunity cost of holding any form of money is close to zero without the need of introducing CBDC, and banks collect zero rents from deposits, implying that there are no rents that CBDC can redistribute to the public.
+At interest rates close to zero, all three of our channels lose their efficacy: seigniorage is close to zero, the opportunity cost of holding any form of money is close to zero without the need of introducing CBDC, and banks collect zero rents from deposits, implying that there are no rents that CBDC can redistribute to the public.

 Most of the literature on CBDC assumes perfect competition in banking or does not model banks explicitly.
-Exceptions are Andolfatto (2021) who assumes a one bank
+Exceptions are Andolfatto (2021) who assumes a one bank monopoly and Chiu et al. (2023) who assume Cournot competition with smaller number of banks.

-&lt;sup>3This parameterization could represent the situation in which the government's welfare function assigns a much higher weight to a fraction of the population that receives a negligible share of the profits.
-In the United States, for example, households in the bottom 90% of the wealth distribution own only 10% of the stock.
-See for example "How America's 1% came to dominate equity ownership", https://www.ft.com/content/2501e154-4789-11ea-aeb3-955839e06441 monopoly and Chiu et al. (2022) who assume Cournot competition with smaller number of banks.
 In these frameworks, the interest rate on CBDC affects the optimal deposit interest rate and can affect welfare through this channel.
-With monopolistic competition, however, individual banks take the average deposit rate as given so that the deposit rate is unaffected by the CBDC interest rate.
+With a continuum of banks in monopolistic competition, however, individual banks take the average deposit rate as given so that the deposit rate is unaffected by the CBDC interest rate.5